manu-mannattil/markers/README.md

 ## Usage

-Copy/merge the contents of the file `markers.svg` to the global markers file used by Inkscape located at:
+The global markers file used by Inkscape located at:

     /usr/share/inkscape/markers/markers.svg     # GNU/Linux
     ...\Program Files\Inkscape\share\markers    # Windows

-Note that the `markers.svg` file of this repository does not have all the default markers that Inkscape comes with, thus merge the two files if necessary.
+On GNU/Linux, to overwrite the [default Inkscape markers][4] with the ones in this repository, run `make overwrite`.
+If you want to also use the default markers along with the new markers, run `make merge`.
+Run `make restore` to go back to the default ones.

 ## License